 THE SANCTUARY OF LA VERNA

 The Sanctuary of La Verna or Mt.
-Penna if we use the geographical name, is such a special place that it cannot be left out from your hiking trails within the Foreste Casentinesi National Park.
+Penna if we use the geographical name, is such a special place that it cannot be left out from your hiking trails within the National Park of the Casentino Forests.

 Along with the Holy Hermitage of Camaldoli, it is one of the main spiritual and religious places of the area.